habib-university/Class-Teams/README.md

 The program fails or crashes?
 You have found an error?
 You want to know more?
 This documentation sucks?

 For the above or any other issues, please report
-- to <wsaleem@gmail.com>
+- to <wsaleem@gmail.com>, or
-- to <waqar.saleem@sse.habib.edu.pk>
+- to <waqar.saleem@sse.habib.edu.pk>, or
-- by seeing me in C-103
+- by seeing me in C-103, or
-- by calling me at 5223
+- by calling me at 5223, or
 - by fixing it yourself and submitting a Pull Request :)